MxWinters/PyBricks-Remote-Technic-Hub/README.md

 # Bugs / Issues
-Should you have any issue with it, send me a message on WhatsApp or Facebook and Ill look into it.
+Should you have any issue with it, send me a message on WhatsApp/Facebook/Eurobricks or submit an issue on the Issues tab on GitHub and Ill look into it.